The first of three Jim Carrey films turned into an

 Norse trickster god, Stanley put it on and became The Mask.
 As The Mask,

-the power of The Mask for himself while Lt.
+of The Mask for himself while Lt.
 Mitch Kellaway (Peter Reigert) and his partner,

 Det.
-Doyle (Jim Doughan),
+Doyle (Jim Doughan), wanted

-wanted to see The Mask behind bars.
+to see The Mask behind bars.
 All the while, reporter Peggy Brandt (Amy Yasbeck) tried to uncover

 the story of The Mask while Stanley sought to win the heart of Dorian’s